This is the text only version of the Kids Site. For the normal site, please go here.

 But in the process, we’ve put our planet under stress and now it needs our help.
 If we want to keep our planet healthy, we must find better ways of getting and using energy.

-Join ENERGY STAR in our fight to save our planet by becoming energy efficient.
+Join ENERGY STAR in the fight to save our planet by being energy efficient.

 We need energy for everything we do in life, and we need lots of it!

-Energy’s all around us.
-It’s in the light we see, it’s in the food we eat, and it’s in the ground we walk on.
+Energy is all around us.
+It’s in the light we see, in the food we eat, and in the ground we walk on.
 In fact, energy is everywhere!
 The problem is, we can’t always use energy.
 If we want to use energy we have to first make some changes.
 Explore our energy landscape to learn more!

 The electricity in your house comes from different types of fuels.
 This energy is often produced far away and is sent along wires into your home.